The best banks and cards for Canadian travellers

 Manulife Bank Advantage AccountMaestroDebit0none, but surcharge free at Allpoint ATMs abroad00need to keep $1000 min. balance to avoid all transaction fees.

-SBI Canada Chequing AccountMaestroDebit0none, but surcharge free at Allpoint ATMs abroad and 50000 SBI ATMs in India0$4 monthlymonthly fee can be waived with $1000 min. balance or being over 60, under 18 or a student.
+SBI Canada Chequing AccountMaestroDebit0none, but surcharge free at Allpoint ATMs abroad and 65000 SBI ATMs in India0$4 monthlymonthly fee can be waived with $1000 min. balance or being over 60, under 18 or a student.
+Not available in Quebec.

 Wealthsimple Cash (Peoples Trust)MastercardPrepaid0-00long list of restricted countries